About HABS, HAER, HALS and CEQA (HABS-Like)

 HOW MANY PICTURES DO YOU NEED FOR A TYPICAL HABS/HAER/HALS PHOTO PROJECT?

 Number of views is always a complex question.
-The answer comes down to significance.
-If the building is a detached garage in a historic district, a few views may be sufficient.
+The answer is as diverse as the historic heritage we document.
+It comes down to significance, budgets, time, access, motivations, lawsuits, insurance, etc. If the building is a little garage in a historic district, a couple-three views may be sufficient.
 If that garage is the "HP Garage" birthplace of the Silicon Valley, then it would likely warrant more views.
-For example, what about demolition of the largest lift-span bridge in the western United States?
+For example, what about demolition of Heim Bridge in Long Beach, the largest lift-span bridge in the Western United States?
 27 views?
 39 views?
 75?
 Or 111?

 In complex recording projects, the scope needs to be informed by the size of the resource, its context, its complexity and its significance.
-In this bridge example, forty HAER field-views were taken in the field and forty copy-photos of original blueprint pages and engineering drawings were photographed to explicate the bridge's engineering significance.
+In the Heim Bridge example, forty HAER field-views were taken in the field, forty copies were made of original engineering drawings to explicate the bridge's engineering significance.
 Without access to the historic blueprints and plans, many more detailed field view photographs of the bridge would have been warranted.

-HOW MANY DELIVERABLE COPIES ARE PRODUCED FOR A HABS/HAER/HALS SURVEY?
+HOW MANY DELIVERABLE COPIES ARE PRODUCED FOR A TYPICAL HABS/HAER/HALS SURVEY?

 It again comes down to significance.
-If the building is the "HP Garage," birthplace of the Silicon Valley, its regional importance warrants duplicate copies in every library in the Silicon Valley.
+If the building is the "HP Garage," birthplace of the Silicon Valley, its regional importance could warrant duplicate copies in every library in the Silicon Valley.
 State and local H3-Like documentations require one or more sets of negatives and multiple print-only copies to archives such as state or regional museums, historic societies, university libraries and regional information centers.
 Because the negatives and prints are expensive to produce, original copies may not be warranted for all archives.
-Archival laser-copies or a DVD of digital scans may be sufficient for historic societies, local libraries, and planning departments since they may not be able to store original negatives in controlled conditions.
-It might seem that uploading reports and images to the web would be much easier but the necessity of maintaining a website, links and hosting digital documents in perpetuity makes printed copies more reliable.
+Archival laser-copies or a DVD of digital scans may be sufficient for historic societies, local libraries; planning departments may only need a digital copy to sign off on the mitigation and they may not be able to store original negatives or prints in controlled conditions.
+It might seem that uploading reports and images to the web would be much easier but the necessity of maintaining a website, links and hosting digital documents in perpetuity makes printed copies more reliable (Have you ever been linked to a website that didn't exist?).

 IS THERE A WAY TO DO HABS-Like DOCUMENTATION FOR LESS?